Valuation using discounted cash flows: Determine the continuing value

 Whichever approach, the terminal value is then discounted by the factor corresponding to the final explicit date.
+For a discussion of the risks and advantages of the two methods, see Terminal value (finance).

 Note that this step carries more risk than the previous: being more distant in time, and effectively summarizing the company's future, there is (significantly) more uncertainty as compared to the explicit forecast period; and yet, potentially (often) this result contributes a significant proportion of the total value.
 Here, a very high proportion may suggest a flaw in the valuation (as commented in the example); but at the same time may, in fact, reflect how investors make money from equity investments – i.e. predominantly from capital gains or price appreciation.
 Its implied exit multiple can then act as a check, or "triangulation", on the perpetuity derived number.

 Given this dependence on terminal value, analysts will often establish a "valuation range", or sensitivity table (see graphic), corresponding to various appropriate – and internally consistent – discount rates, exit multiples and perpetuity growth rates.